Research Activities, March 2012, No. 379

 Chang, S.M.
 (2011).
 "The Agency for Healthcare Research and Quality Effective Health Care Program Methods Guide for Comparative Effectiveness Reviews: Keeping up-to-date in a rapidly evolving field."
 Journal of Clinical Epidemiology 64, pp. 1166-1167.
-Reprints (AHRQ Publication No. 12-R022) are available from the
+(AHRQ Publication No. 12-R022).

 The Agency for Healthcare Research and Quality Methods Guide is a collaborative effort among participating scientists to identify the best methods for conducting systematic reviews on comparative effectiveness of medical interventions.
 The author introduces five papers in this issue of the journal that nearly completes version 1.0 of the guide.
 These articles address areas of unnecessary variation, uncertainty, and areas of controversy raised by peer or public review of early comparative effectiveness reviews.

 Crabtree, B.F., Nutting, P.A., Miller, W.L., and others (2011, December).
 "Primary care practice transformation is hard work.
 Insights from a 15-year developmental program of research."
 (AHRQ grant HS8776).
 Medical Care 49(12), Suppl.
 1, pp. S28-S35.